percona/percona-server-mongodb-operator/source/sharding.rst

 servers and mongos instances.
 Their numbers are controlled by ``configsvrReplSet.size`` and ``mongos.size`` keys respectively.

 .. note:: Config servers for now can properly work only with WiredTiger engine.

-As shards, so config servers are treated by the Operator as a regular replica set and cannot have arbiters.
-This means that even if a user puts the :ref:`configuration for arbiters<arbiter>` into the correspondent subsection of the ``deploy/cr.yaml`` file, this subsection will be ignored if sharding is turned on.